ongres/stackgres/doc/content/en/01-introduction/06-versions/_index.md

 ### Additional extensions included on StackGres

-All extensions bellow are available for both PostgreSQL 11 and 12:
+All extensions below are available for both PostgreSQL 11 and 12:

 | Extension | Version |
 | ------ | ----------- |